How design for biodiversity can be applied in real urban contexts across Aotearoa, across a range of project types, scales, and conditions.

 Ecosystem services and/or performance value

-Investment logic
+Cost-effectiveness: Investment logic

-Moderate upfront costs with long service life and multiple co-benefits when vegetation is correctly established and maintained.8
+• Moderate upfront costs with long service life and multiple co-benefits when vegetation is correctly established and maintained.
+8

-Monitoring and evaluation metrics
+Monitoring & evaluation metrics

 Core metric

-Change in shaded area and surface or air temperature reduction pre- and post-establishment.1
+• Change in shaded area and surface or air temperature reduction pre- and post-establishment.
+1

 Advanced or long-term metric

-Canopy health, survival, and structural development over time.9
+• Canopy health, survival, and structural development over time.
+9

 Additional resources or tools